NAERNON/godot-swift/Sources/Godot/Godot.docc/Articles/CreatingCustomClass.md

 Godot classes all inherit from the top class ``Object``.
 There is one specific class that is a direct subclass of it: ``RefCounted``.

 If your class is a subclass of `RefCounted`, the class will behave just like in Swift, using automatic reference counting.
-The deinit will be called as soon as the object is no more in use.
+The deinit will be called as soon as the object is no longer in use.

 Things are different when your class is *not* a subclass of `RefCounted`.
 When a new object of such a class is instantiated, a reference to the instance is forever persisted.
 The only way to free the instance is to explicitly request Godot to free its memory.